 Are you looking for a Sweetened Condensed Milk substitute?
-This Homemade Sweetened Condensed Milk is made with fresh whole milk and sweetened with either raw sugar, honey, or sucanat. (shown in the image below left to right)
+This Homemade Sweetened Condensed Milk is made with fresh whole milk and sweetened with either raw sugar, honey, or sucanat.

 Homemade sweetened condensed milk is the only substitute if you are looking for a healthier alternative to store-bought!